hknutzen/Netspoc/technical.markdown

 certain part of the network topology, which is delimited by the areas border definitions (`border`, `inclusive_border`).
 The borders of an area refer to the interfaces of managed routers.
-While a `border` definition includes the zone but excludes the router from the area, a `inclusive_border` definition includes the router also.
+While a `border` definition includes the zone but excludes the router from the area, an `inclusive_border` definition includes the router also.
 Areas are used to define router attributes and nat information for all included managed routers and networks.